not0aag/GitHubActionsLab-AlenGeorge/README.md

 ## Overview

-This repository demonstrates three GitHub Actions workflows showcasing essential CI/CD concepts:
+This lab demonstrates three GitHub Actions workflows that I created to understand CI/CD concepts.
+Each workflow focuses on a different aspect of automation: job dependencies, environment variables with secrets, and multi-platform testing.

-- Job dependencies and sequential execution
-- Environment variable management at multiple scopes
-- Secret handling for sensitive credentials
-- Multi-platform testing across different operating systems

 ---